Drivers to save time, money on new highway in western Turkey

 An estimated TL 614 million ($79.4 million) will be saved through the new route, including TL 472 million in time savings and TL 142 million from fuel reduction.

 Speaking at the groundbreaking ceremony, Transport and Infrastructure Minister Adil Karaismailoğlu said that the government has carried out major projects in land, air and sea transportation that have facilitated travel across the country.
-He noted that other mega projects are soon to be completed, including a circular road network in the Marmara Region in 2022 and the Çanakkale 1915 Bridge, which will be the country's seventh bridge to connect a Turkish gulf and strait, in 2023.
+He noted that other mega projects are soon to be completed, including a circular road network in the Marmara Region in 2022 and the Çanakkale 1915 Bridge, which will be the country's fourth bridge and sixth crossing to connect Asia and Europe through the Dardanelles strait in 2023.

 The minister noted that Turkey connects important trade and travel routes in the Eurasia region with the aim of contributing to the development of the country's regions and provinces.